VihangaJanith/vchat/README.md

 # vchat
-sample chat app project which is inspired by Whatsapp
+Sample chat app project which is inspired by Whatsapp and built using react and firebase.